 Sushi plate| Photo credit: K. Goto

-Raw Bar at Fairmont Pacific Rim
+Lobby Lounge And Raw Bar at Fairmont Pacific Rim

 Raw Bar is a bit spendy but if you are staying at or near the Fairmont Pacific Rim and want some sushi, it’s quality.
 I stopped in for some sashimi one day and I have to say it was damn good.

-Minami which is part of the Aburi Restaurant Group is located in the Yaletown neighborhood.
+Minami which is part of the Aburi Restaurant Group is located in the Yaletown neighbourhood.
 It’s more of an upscale Vancouver sushi restaurant but definitely worth a visit when you want to have a fine Japanese dining experience.
 If you like drinking sake, they have an extensive list which is curated by a “sommelier” or sake expert.
 One of their specialties is aburi or flame seared sushi.
-It is soooo good.
+It is so good.
 Watch the video below to see how their sushi chef prepares it.